some-natalie/some-natalie/_recipes/cinnamon-rolls.md

 - To freeze, place individual buns in a greased muffin pan.
 After completely frozen, transfer to a plastic bag.
 They keep for about a few months.
 Don't freeze the frosting.
 - To bake from frozen, bake at 350°F for 25 minutes in a muffin tray.
 - Adapted from [King Arthur Baking](https://www.kingarthurbaking.com/recipes/cinna-buns-recipe) for what's working at about 6000' elevation.
 - To make a single giant cinnamon roll, grease a large dutch oven or braiser.
 Cut the dough before rolling it, then roll each strip into a giant cinnamon roll inside the dish.
-Allow the dough to rise again in the dish with the lid on.
+Allow the dough to rise again in the dish with the lid on, about an hour.
 Bake uncovered at 350°F for 30-35 minutes.